 3. He's a member of the Professional Rodeo Cowboys Association

 George Strait doesn't just sing about being a cowboy, he lives the life.
 Strait, along with his son Bubba, is a member of the Professional Rodeo Cowboys Association (PRCA).
 Strait and his brother Buddy started the George Strait Team Roping Classic competition.

 "Team roping is my passion," Strait has said (quote via Team Roping Journal.)
 "It plays a huge role in my life.
 When I'm home, which is more and more these days, I try to rope every day and as long as I'm able.
 I'll always try to improve my roping, because you only get out of it what you put into it, and it's a constant effort to get better."

 2. He's not a member of the Grand Ole Opry

-Despite being the King of Country, Strait is not a member of the Opry.
+Despite being the King of Country and a Grammy winner multiple times over, Strait is not a member of the Opry.
 Strait reportedly turned down an invitation to become a member of the historic organization.
-We’re not sure why Strait hasn’t joined, but we’re guessing it’s because the Opry requires a certain number of appearances per year and Nashville is a long way from Texas.
+We're not sure why Strait hasn't joined, but we're guessing it's because the Opry requires a certain number of appearances per year and Nashville is a long way from Texas.

 1. He holds the record for most CMA awards in country music history

-By now, the fact that George Strait holds the record for the most No. 1 singles on the Billboard country charts is pretty common knowledge.
-But did you know that Strait has also racked up more Country Music Association and Academy of Country Music awards than anyone in country music history?
+By now, the fact that George Strait holds the record for the most number-one singles on the Billboard country charts is pretty common knowledge.
+But did you know that Strait has also racked up more Country Music Association awards than anyone in country music history?
 The King has 83 CMA nominations and 23 wins, including three wins for Entertainer of the Year.